avrbanac/preequalization/lib/README.md

 > [back to parent readme](../README.md)

-Main part of this project - this is a docsis 2.0 / 3.0 pre-equalization library for parsing and processing of the CM upstream PreEq strings.
+Main part of this project - this is a DOCSIS 2.0 / 3.0 pre-equalization library for parsing and processing of the CM upstream PreEq strings.

 ## Official documentation